hartzler/crate/README.md

 2ndroute is an ambassador that intelligently directs service calls.
-Its primary use is to make connections between components in server side applications more dynamic and address the birdnest that often results as applicaitons evolve over time.
-This helps keep applicaitons portable between environments by always binding to a localhost:port pattern.
+Its primary use is to make connections between components in server side applications more dynamic and address the birdnest that often results as applications evolve over time.
+This helps keep applications portable between environments by always binding to a localhost:port pattern.

 It is a small command line tool that stores routes in consul, and uses iptables to masquerade traffic.